apache/maven/maven-core-it/README.txt

 it0054: Test that locally defined repositories override those from the super
         POM.
 This is from MNG-479.

+it0055: Test that source includes/excludes with in the compiler plugin config.
+        This will test excludes and testExcludes...

+it0056: Test that multiple executions of the compile goal with different
+        includes/excludes will succeed.

 -------------------------------------------------------------------------------

 - generated sources